GaryYang77/NeuralWave-Mini/README.md

 [![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)](https://python.org)
 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-orange.svg)](https://pytorch.org)

-This repository contains the **mini version** of our NeuralWave model, developed for reproducing the experiments in our research paper:

-> **"Unveiling the Potential of End-to-End Ocean Wave Modeling via a Hybrid Framework"**

 ## Overview

 NeuralWave Mini is the official **proof-of-concept (POC)** implementation of our hybrid ocean wave modeling framework, as presented in our manuscript.
 It is a lightweight and focused version designed specifically to reproduce the **one-dimensional (1D) wave propagation experiments (including depth refraction)** that form the basis of our initial study.